 I’m looking forward to seeing your ads in my feed someday soon.

 Having and spending a budget comes with accountability.
 The last thing you want is to be asked to show results and not be prepared to make a case for how paid social contributed to marketing and business goals.
-To learn how to report results, read our ebook on PR and social media KPIs, or watch the webinar.
+To learn how to report results, read our ebook on PR and social media KPIs.
 You’ll get a comprehensive list of social KPIs as well as step-by-step guidance on validating your current social media advertising budget—and guidance on asking for more!